This dated 1930s bungalow was extended with a single-storey side extension and two-storey rear addition

 The materials are an intrinsic part of the architectural style so don’t pick materials at the end as an afterthought, or because they were ‘on offer’.
 Remember, you have to live with this for many years.

 So is a contrast easier?
 Not necessarily so.
-A contrasting extension to a Georgian house requires different ideas and the new extension needs to be sensitive to the existing house rather than dominate or spoil it.
 If you want a modern extension on an older property, the same rules of proportion apply but the new extension must add something.
 This could be more glass in contrast to a solid form, or a flash of colour in contrast to a neutral palette.

 7. Quality vs. Quantity